HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-nvenc.markdown

 Only video encoding is performed by the hardware encoder.
 Every stage prior to and after video encoding including decoding, filters, audio/video sync, audio encoding, muxing, etc., is performed by the CPU.
 As a result, it is normal to have high (even 100%) CPU utilisation during encodes.

 It is common, particularly on lower-end hardware, for the CPU to be a bottleneck for the hardware video encoder.
-To minimise this effect, disable any filters that you do not require.
+To minimize this effect, disable any filters that you do not require.

 ## Advanced options